mikeborodin/mikefile/content/notes/deferred-splash-creen/_index.md

 +++
 date = '2025-01-06T21:55:08+01:00'
 draft = false
-title = 'Flutter vs Native - how to make a splash?' showAuthor = true
+title = 'UX Friendly SplashScreen in Flutter' showAuthor = true
 +++

 ![feature](feature.jpg)

-If you're targeting Android 12+
+If you're targeting Android 12+ you can configure just a standard native splash screen and then use `deferFirstFrame` to instruct Flutter to start drawing.

 ```dart
 void main() async {